Riki Christodoulou

 Riki James Christodoulou (born 15 July 1988) is a British racing driver, born in Sutton Coldfield.
-His cousin Adam Christodoulou is also a British Racing Driver.
+His cousin Adam Christodoulou is also a British racing driver.

 Career

 Karting

 Christodoulou began racing in 1996, and has raced karts in the UK, Italy, France, Belgium, including winning at Spa, and in Japan.
 However, it wasn't until 1999 when he started to make waves on the British karting circuit.
 He won the Shennington Kart Club's Formula Cadet class, edging out cousin Adam by only two points - 217 to 215.
-Both Christodoulous struggled the following season, with Adam coming 7th and Riki 14th.
-Riki got the edge on Adam in the National Cadet Championship, with Riki finishing 5th, 60 points behind champion Alexander Sims.
+Both Christodoulous struggled the following season, with Adam coming seventh and Riki 14th.
+Riki got the edge on Adam in the National Cadet Championship, with Riki finishing fifth, 60 points behind champion Alexander Sims.
 After a somewhat disappointing 2001 in the TKM class, Riki moved into the Intercontinental A Junior class for 2002.
-5th place in the Super 1 JICA Championship led him towards a championship campaign in 2003.
+Fifth place in the Super 1 JICA Championship led him towards a championship campaign in 2003.
 He did indeed win the championship, edging out Freddie Martin-Dye by just 2 points.
-He and Martin-Dye both moved up into the main ICA class, and Riki finished joint third in the championship - amazingly missing out on the title by 3 points, finishing tied with Dan Cruttenden.
+He and Martin-Dye both moved up into the main ICA class, and Riki finished joint third in the championship - amazingly missing out on the title by three points, finishing tied with Dan Cruttenden.
 Formula A beckoned and Riki ended 2005 with two runner-up positions - losing to Jason Edgar in the British Open and Mark Litchfield in Super 1 (Riki tied with Gary Catt and Jason Parrott for second).
-Riki's final season of karting came in 2006, when he had another 2nd - this time coming in the European Championship - beaten only by legendary Italian Marco Ardigò.
+Riki's final season of karting came in 2006, when he had another second - this time coming in the European Championship - beaten only by legendary Italian Marco Ardigò.

 Formula Renault

 Riki moved up to Formula Renault for the 2006 UK Winter Series.
-Driving for Fortec Motorsports team, Riki finished 5th in the championship, which was dominated by French interloper Franck Mailleux.
+Driving for Fortec Motorsports team, Riki finished fifth in the championship, which was dominated by French interloper Franck Mailleux.
 He competed in the main championship for the first time in 2007.
-Riki had a solid season, with 7 podiums including a maiden victory coming at the final round at Thruxton leaving him sixth in the championship.
-Another Winter Series campaign followed, and while the series was dominated the non-points-scoring Valtteri Bottas, Christo finished runner-up behind Richard Singleton.
+Riki had a solid season, with seven podiums including a maiden victory coming at the final round at Thruxton leaving him sixth in the championship.
+Another Winter Series campaign followed, and Christo finished runner-up behind Richard Singleton.
 Riki also won a round of the Formula Renault 2.0 Northern European Cup at Oschersleben.
 A sophomore season of FRUK occurred in 2008, and again Riki scored consistently, with nine podiums and two wins for a fifth place overall championship standing.
-Cousin Adam went on to win the title with 7 wins and eleven podiums.
+Cousin Adam went on to win the title with seven wins and eleven podiums.